Leeming, Western Australia: History

 The area was previously part of Jandakot and was predominantly agricultural until the 1970s, having been laid out by surveyor George Waters Leeming (1857–1902) in 1886.
 Three roads – King Road, Leeming Road (the southern boundary) and Beasley Road – accessed the area.
 In 1971, the suburb of Leeming was gazetted, although construction did not commence until approximately 1976, possibly as early as 1975.
 It was built in stages, with the area between Findlay Road and Gracechurch Crescent being built first, while the east, west and south were built in that order over the next ten years.
 Many of the streets were named after original landowners in the agricultural district.

 Geography

 Leeming is bounded by South Street to the north, Kwinana Freeway to the west, and Roe Highway to the south and southeast.
 The 53 ha Ken Hurst Park, a conservation bushland area beyond Roe Highway named for a former mayor of Melville (1971–73) and set aside in the early 1990s, is also within the suburb's boundaries.

 At the 2001 Australian census, Leeming had a mostly upper-middle income population of 12,977 people living in 3,959 dwellings, all but 230 of which were detached houses on separate lots.
 About 10% of the population are of East or South-East Asian descent.
 Retail and property and business services are the two most common occupations.

 Facilities

 Educational

-Leeming contains three primary schools; Leeming (1982), West Leeming (1986) and Banksia Park (1989), and one high school, Leeming Senior High School (1985).
+Leeming contains three primary schools; Leeming (established in 1982), West Leeming (1986) and Banksia Park (1989), and one high school, Leeming Senior High School (1985).
+Leeming Senior High School has an education support centre.